opendatahub-io/model-registry-operator/docs/introduction.md

 * Notes/Comments: Any additional notes or explanations provided by the model developer or reviewer.

-The above provided as some guidence on what kind of information can be saved and looked up in a Model Registry, however users need evaluate their needs and come up what metadata they want to track with their models.
+The above provided as some guidance on what kind of information can be saved and looked up in a Model Registry, however users need evaluate their needs and come up what metadata they want to track with their models.
 Model Registry does force beyond some general model information.